 Storing customer card information in filing cabinets is a huge risk and leaves your business vulnerable.
 If the information gets into the wrong hands, customers’ cards can easily incur fraudulent charges.
 Plus, it takes up extra space.
 As your business grows, so will the filing cabinets — and subsequently the chance of theft.

 With Virtual Terminals like ours, you’re able to securely store a customer's credit card on file.
 Enter the customer’s name and add as many payment methods as she’d like.
 You can even store ACH account information to directly debit a checking or savings account.

 Account numbers are encrypted in the Virtual Terminal so only the last four digits are visible.
-This way you can confirm the account being charged while maintaining cardholder privacy.
+This way you can confirm the credit card on file is being charged while maintaining cardholder privacy.
 Even as the business owner, you can’t access cardholder data.

 But wait, there’s more!